blockchaingate/fabcoin/doc/GPU-Mining.md

 ## GPU mining hardware requirement

 We developed GPU mining in OpenCL and Ubuntu 16.04 system, and has been tested on AMD Rx480 and Nvidia 1080 graphic card , it could used on other graphic card which support OpenCL and in other OS envirment.

 ## Graphic card driver and OpenCl installation

+You need a graphic card to start.
+We developed GPU mining module based on OenCL , and Nvidia 1080 and AMD Rx480, we also tested a group of other cards, like Nvidia 1060, 760, K2000 , and AMD Rx 580 etc.

+But, not all GPU cards are supported by Ubuntu system, and how to install the GPU ubuntu drivers and OpenCl also varied.

+We setup GPU card and install opencl as below steps, but it may not fit your situation, you may need find better way to resolve issues meet.

-### Configure
+Configure

-Ensure that your user account is a member of the "video" group prior to using the  driver.
+make sure that your user account is a member of the "video" group prior to using the driver.
 You can find which groups you are a member of with the following command:

     $ groups
 To add yourself to the video group you will need the sudo password and can use the following command:

    $ sudo usermod -a -G video $LOGNAME
 You will need to log out and in again to activate this change.

-### Install graphic card driver and Open CL
+Install graphic card driver and OpenCL
 OpenCL support comes with the graphic card driver.
 Please check your graphic card vendor website, and found out how to install your graphic card driver and Open Cl.

-Read the appropriate subsection below:

-Ubuntu 16.04 / amdgpu
+#### Ubuntu 16.04 / amdgpu

-    $ sudo apt-get install amdgpu-pro
+install amdgpu-pro and AMD APP SDK.  reference https://gist.github.com/daveselinger/8cba6d41eaa70b220725091390ff52c1

-Ubuntu 16.04 / Nvidia
+ #### Nvidia

+ please refer  install-proprietary-nvidia-gpu-drivers-on-ubuntu-16-04 , you need do more research to find out what's the best version for your graphic card.

+    $sudo apt-get install nvidia-opencl-dev
-    $ sudo apt-get install nvidia-open-dev nvidia-361
+    $sudo apt-get install nvidia-361

+ ### GPU driver and opencl check

+    #check hardware installed, you should see your device below
+    $ lspci |grep VGA

+    #check opencl, you should see OpenCL information below.
+    $ clinfo

+    #check GPU status (for Nvidia) , you will see your graphic card status regardless fabcoin system.
+    $ nvidia-smi

+ Run Fabcoin GPU mining

+    $cd ~/fabcoin/bin
+    $./fabcoind -daemon -gen -G -allgpu

+    # check you GPU status, you should see GPU is busy.
+    $nvidia-smi

+    # check debug.log, you should see "FabcoinMiner GPU platform=0 " information
+    $tail -f ~/.fabcoin/debug.log

 ## Compilation and installation Fabcoin code

 Compile and make fabcoin with option --enable-gpu, gpu mining is default disable on makefile.

-    $ cd ~/fabcoin
+    cd ~/fabcoin
-    $ ./autogen.sh
+    ./autogen.sh
-    $ ./configure --enable-gpu
+    ./configure --enable-gpu
-    $ make
+    make

 ### Run Mining